Transport guide - Czechia - Europe

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Prague that means understanding this before you land: Prague Airport is linked to the city centre by public transport bus and trolleybus routes to metro stations, and PID notes the Main Railway Station-Airport line now costs CZK 200 in 2026.
+A good first day starts with the simplest airport plan, and for Prague that means understanding this before you land: Prague Airport connects to the city by buses and trolleybuses to metro or rail links, so the easiest option is the one that matches your hotel best.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.